Byron Buxton Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.
+- The pitching staff for the Yankees has a collective 9.8 K/9, the fifth-best in the league.

-- The Yankees have the third-ranked team ERA among all MLB pitching staffs (2.72).
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.37).

+- The Yankees surrender the eighth-fewest home runs in baseball (11 total, 0.8 per game).

-- Yankees pitchers combine to allow seven home runs (0.6 per game), the second-fewest in the league.
+- The Yankees will look to Cortes (2-0) in his third start of the season.

-- The right-hander last pitched on Saturday against the Baltimore Orioles, when he tossed five innings, allowing one earned run while giving up three hits.
+- The lefty last appeared in relief on Thursday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.